-The evaluated version of the TOE can be run on HP Pentium, Xeon, Itanium2 and Opteron based servers and workstations.
-For a detailed description of the systems the tests were performed on, please refer to chapter 7 of this report.
+The evaluated version of the TOE can be run on HP Pentium 4 and Xeon based servers and workstations.
+For a detailed description of the system the tests were performed on, please refer to chapter 7 of this report.

-The product Red Hat Enterprise Linux AS, Version 3, Update 3 is delivered by Red Hat Inc. on CD-ROM.
+The product Red Hat Enterprise Linux WS, Version 3, Update 3 is delivered by Red Hat Inc. on CD-ROM.
 In addition to the software delivered on CD-ROM software packages and documentation has to be downloaded from the Red Hat ftp server and installed.